 However, as scientists, we are not aiming to be known for our perfect art or designing skills.
 Our goal is to simply communicate our findings.
 If we have trouble doing that — and we often do — then we have a problem that needs solving.

 Ok, first things first.
 What does it mean to have good communication in the scientific world?

-Let’s take a look at scientific infographics.
-Or in this case, a graphical abstract:
+Let’s take a look at some graphical abstracts.

 It looks pretty basic, right?
 That’s because it is supposed to be that way.

-It can be a bit surprising but this simple-looking graphical abstract was published in Nature Reviews Cancer, the renowned peer-reviewed scientific journal.
+It can be a bit surprising but this simple-looking graphical abstract was published in Nature Reviews Cancer2, the renowned peer-reviewed scientific journal.

 What does that tell us?
 That even the biggest journals don’t want you to be the best graphic designer in the world.
 What they want is graphical material that effectively supports the text.

 When thinking about creating a graphical abstract for your research paper, here are a couple of questions you can ask yourself:

 - How are my findings connected with the references I used?

 If your answer is yes, you have no excuse not to use a graphical abstract maker online.
 Even though you and your colleagues may understand the research and findings perfectly, it is your duty to help your audience to understand it just as well, and an abstract design online is the perfect way to achieve this.